 The city that never sleeps, Mumbai is the Bollywood capital where the cars and ships blare horns all day.
 The city is the capital of Maharashtra, and it has a massive high-end infrastructure which comfortably resides alongside the beach which receives locals and tourists alike to soak in the balmy breeze from the Arabian Sea.
 The shopping scene here is amazing with so many places to go to.
 It also has amazing nightlife and places to eat.
 It is undeniable to disagree that Mumbai is one of the wealthiest cities in India which serves home to some of the country's wealthiest people.
 Overnight stay at the hotel

 After breakfast at the hotel, you can get ready for a full-day sightseeing expedition around Mumbai.
 The attractions you will be taken to are Gateway of India, Victoria Terminus, Dhobi Ghat, Mumbai Fort, Rajabai Clock Tower, Flora Fountain, Mumbai High Court, Marine Drive, and Chowpatty Beach.
-After the tour, you can return for an overnight stay.

 Amid the bustling roads of Mumbai, Marine Drive which runs along the road strangely offers a calming vibe.
 It is one of Mumbai's favourite places for locals and travellers alike to come and rejuvenate.
 This popular place is often called the Queen's Necklace because of its shape and due to the flickering lights that pass by all night.
 From the Marine Drive, you can get an amazing view of the cityscape which has been occupied by many offices and attractions.